 The 2D and 3D components of the UPIC 2.0 framework are open source.
 They may be accessed on the public GitHub repository.

-The latest version is UPIC 2.0.3.
-The major new features are restart capabilities and particle diagnostics.
-As before, codes can be compiled to run with 2 levels of parallelism (MPI/OpenMP) or OpenMP only.
+The 3rd version (UPIC 2.0.3) included the major new features of restart capabilities and particle diagnostics.
+Codes in this version and earlier can be compiled to run with 2 levels of parallelism (MPI/OpenMP) or OpenMP only.
 UPIC 2.0.3 may be directly downloaded here: mpbeps2_203.tar.gz (2D) and mpbeps3_203.tar.gz (3D).

 The 2nd version (UPIC 2.0.2) included the major new features of namelist inputs, a full set of field diagnostics, and initialization with non-uniform densities.
 UPIC 2.0.2 may be directly downloaded here: mpbeps2_202.tar.gz (2D) and mpbeps3_202.tar.gz (3D).